sanderslab/sanderslab.github.io/_pages/team.md

 ---

 # Team Members
-(Please click the name for the detailed profile)
+(Please click the name below for the lab memeber's profile)

 ---